Royal Opera House loses appeal over viola player’s hearing damage

 As a result of sitting in front of the Principal trumpet, Mr Goldscheider developed Acoustic Shock.

 What is acoustic shock?

 Acoustic shock is different from hearing loss and is a reaction to acute stress.
 Common symptoms include tinnitus, dizziness, headaches, sleep disturbance and poor concentration.

 The Royal Opera House claimed that Mr Goldscheider had developed a natural hearing problem (Ménière's disease) during the rehearsal, a view that was dismissed by the judge, Mrs Justice Nicola Davies DBE as 'stretching the concept of coincidence too far'.

-It is the first time that acoustic shock has been recognised as a 'compensatable' condition and the first time the Music Industry's obligation towards musicians' hearing has been explored in Court.
+It was the first time that acoustic shock had been recognised as a 'compensatable' condition and the first time the Music Industry's obligation towards musicians' hearing has been explored in Court.